 Remondis – a new principle of 'outsourcing'

-Just before Christmas, the European Court issued a judgment in the Remondis case, which developed a 3rd principle which can be relied on by public bodies wishing to "outsource" without the requirement for a procurement procedure.
+Just before Christmas, the European Court issued a judgement in the Remondis case, which developed a 3rd principle which can be relied on by public bodies wishing to "outsource" without the requirement for a procurement procedure.

 In essence, if the public body wishes to transfer its competence for the provision of a service for which it is responsible, along with its powers in relation to that service provision, there will be no "public contract" and so no requirement for a procurement procedure.
 Crucially, the body to whom powers are transferred must have decision-making and financial autonomy.